atlonglastkibet/Hits-Radio-Spotify-Project/README.md

 - **Playlist Creation**: Create a Spotify playlist with the matched tracks.
 - **Customizable**: Specify the number of hours to scrape and the output format (CSV or Spotify playlist).
 - **Exploratory Data Analysis (EDA)**: I provide csv outputs to provide insights into trending hits.
+- **Streamlit**: I've added a streamlit Web GUI to allow for easier interaction by users.

 ## Installation
 1. **Clone the repository**: